 The Legal Studies major provides an excellent background for students interested in pursuing professional careers within the legal system.
-The Legal Studies major is uniquely prepared to conduct legal research and other professional work in government, the courts, agencies and businesses.
-Legal Studies students participate in a series of on-campus "mock trials."
-Lasell students also have the opportunity to participate in intercollegiate competitions such as the American Mock Trial Association program.

-The program also offers an introduction to the study of law for students interested in entering law school as many Legal Studies graduates pursue graduate or law school degrees.
+The major takes a liberal arts approach to the discipline, strongly incorporating the "connected learning" philosophy of the College.
+Each major culminates in the senior year with a yearlong Capstone Experience.
+This experience includes both a full year Justice Studies Internship and a full year Senior Capstone class.
+The Legal Studies major is uniquely prepared to conduct legal research and other professional work in government, the courts, agencies, and businesses.
+Legal Studies students also participate in a series of on-campus "mock trials."
+Lasell students also have the opportunity to participate in intercollegiate competitions such as the American Mock Trial Association Program and the John Marshall School of Law Undergraduate Mock Trial Competition.
+The program also offers an introduction to the study of law for students interested in entering law school, as many Legal Studies graduates pursue graduate or law school degrees.
+There is also a Pre-Law advising program (described below in the Catalog) housed in the Justice Studies department that provides advising assistance for students considering law school.
+Lasell College is a certified location for administering the "LSAT": The Law School Admission Test.
+Graduates receive a Bachelor of Arts degree.